 Transition Whatcom, an all-volunteer, grassroots group, was started early in 2009 by seven local residents who called themselves the TWIG- the Transition Whatcom Initiating Group.
-As planned, in August 2010 the TWIG gave way to the TWOG - the Transition Whatcom Operating Group.
+As planned, in August 2010 the TWIG gave way to the TWOG - a rotating group of volunteers we call the Transition Whatcom Operating Group (TWOG).

 For the TWOG we look for an excellent diversity and a great mix of skills, as per the "mandate" from the following paragraph of the TWIG to TWOG document: